itsphily/qualitative_coding_agent/aider spec templates/aider_spec_synthesis.md

 - When creating a function for the graph, follow the convention shown in the example (node function example below).
 - Make sure you implement the changes to all the files as stated in the low-level tasks.
 - The directory where the files coding_prompt.py, coding_exec_new.py, coding_utils.py, coding_state_new.py are located is /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/src/coding
+- Always make sure you have all the necessary imports.
+Put all the imports at the top of the file.
 - Carefully review each low-level task for exact code changes

 <node function example>